Retaining Skilled Employees

 It’s About More Than Money

 The media is filled with stories about quiet quitters: employees that work just hard enough to keep their jobs and no more.
 This trend follows a wave of what was termed the Great Resignation, where employees left jobs for better opportunities in unprecedented numbers.

 It would be easy to assume the reason is money.
 But it turns out that the factors that keep employees loyal, engaged and productive—or lead to work slowdowns and job switching—are much more experience-driven.

 Attracting and retaining high-quality security officers means paying them as the professionals they are.
 Offer the wrong wage, and you’ll get the wrong officers.

 But, beyond a certain point, paying more doesn’t mean better officers.
-And wages that are too high cause another issue.
 The key is to offer the correct wages to attract quality employees and non-monetary benefits that officers value.

 The relationship between the client and security firm and between a security firm and its employees is critical.